Get Weekly Coaching Tip

 So, what does this exactly mean?

-Simply put, all business owners will start paying a flat tax rate of 21%.
+Simply put, all business owners are paying a flat tax rate of 21%.
 While some businesses may be affected – the ones that used to pay 15%, the reality is that this included a minority of businesses.
 After all, if you think about it, in order to pay a 15% tax rate, your small business needed to have a net income between $0 and $50,000.

 #2: No More Corporate AMT: